karenpayneoregon/MicrosoftConnectionDialog/readme.md

 ## Copyrights
 As I did not create the classes for the Connection Dialog they are copyrighted to Microsoft as each class has a copyright notice within.

+Original source code was Framework 3.5, Karen updated to Framework 4.8 02/2023.